 “I care not about that” Thor interrupted in a harsh voice.
 “But I will not talk about what came after.”

-And what that Thor rose from his seat and stormed out of the room, leaving five thoroughly confused heroes in his wake.
+And with that Thor rose from his seat and stormed out of the room, leaving five thoroughly confused heroes in his wake.

 A few years ago a mood like this would have sent his hammer through any available surface, and Thor was vaguely glad that he had learned some form of gentility from Jane Foster because he doubted Stark would appreciate having to replace everything in the room.
 Still, it would have felt good to vent his frustration by smashing some furniture to dust; it wasn’t nearly so satisfying to simply collapse onto the nearest armchair with his head in this hands.